 Why do you produce your garments in India and not in Sweden?

 First of all, there is virtually no garment manufacture left in Sweden.
 Second of all we are happy to be working with our factory in Noida in north India.
 It’s a fairly small family owned business, thoroughly SMETA-audited by Sedex for working conditions as well as sustainable practices.
-We have become good friends with the owners and we are impressed by their mindful approach.
-In our eyes India is a wonderful country in many ways, although of course far from perfect.
-We would rather contribute to a developing economy than to “aid” an already extremely rich country like Sweden.
+We have become good friends with the owners and we are impressed by their mindful approach, to life as well as to garment production.
+No country has it all figured out, but in our eyes India is a wonderful country in many ways.
+And we would rather contribute to a developing economy than to “aid” an already extremely rich country like Sweden.

 What are your working conditions like?